causerp/cangjie_stdx/doc/libs_stdx_en/compress/compress_package_api/compress_package_classes.md

 Parameters:

-- fromDir: String - The path of the directory to be compressed.
+- fromDir!: String - The path of the directory to be compressed.

-- destFile: String - The path of the generated .tar.gz file.
+- destFile!: String - The path of the generated .tar.gz file.

-- includeBaseDirectory: Bool - Whether to include the directory itself as the top-level directory.
+- includeBaseDirectory!: Bool - Whether to include the directory itself as the top-level directory.
 If true, the archive contains the directory; if false, only its contents are included.

 Exceptions: